zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

   - Visualize and put it in your graph
 - Your previous reading habits was adding Progress, but a reading trail is more comprehensive, change it!
 - You can be unstructured when pursuing

+# 2021/8/19
+## Some random thoughts about past career choice
+I want to build my image, and realize it